The General Data Protection Regulation (GDPR)

 Access to personal data

-In the event that the parish clerk is not available the SPC Chairman and / or the Vice Chairman for the time being may be given access to residents’ data in order for them to carry out legitimate tasks for SPC.
+In the event that the parish clerk is not available, the SPC Chair and/or the Vice Chair may be given access to residents’ data in order for them to carry out their legitimate tasks for SPC.

 Legal basis for collecting of personal data